gchq/coreax/documentation/source/benchmark.rst

   .. image:: ../../examples/benchmarking_images/david_benchmark_results.png
      :alt: Plot showing pixels chosen from an image by each coreset algorithm

-  **Figure 4**: The original image and pixels selected by each coreset algorithm plotted side-by-side for visual comparison.
+  **Figure 8**: The original image and pixels selected by each coreset algorithm plotted side-by-side for visual comparison.

 Test 4: Selecting Key Frames from Video Data
 --------------------------------------------

-The fourth and final test evaluates the performance of coreset algorithms on data extracted from an input animated **GIF**.
+The fourth and final test evaluates the performance of coreset algorithms on data extracted from an input animated **Video**.
 This test involves the following steps:

-1. **Input GIF**: A GIF is loaded, and its frames are preprocessed.
+1. **Input Video**: A video is loaded, and its frames are preprocessed.

 2. **Dimensionality Reduction**: On each frame data, a density preserving :class:`~umap.umap_.UMAP` is applied to reduce dimensionality of each frame to 25.

-3. **Coreset Generation**: Coresets are generated using each coreset algorithm, and selected frames are saved as new GIFs.
+3. **Coreset Generation**: For each coreset algorithm, coresets are generated and selected frames are saved as new video.

 **Result**:
-- GIF files showing the selected frames for each coreset algorithm.
+- Video files showing the selected frames for each coreset algorithm.

   .. image:: ../../examples/pounce/pounce.gif
-     :alt: Original GIF showing the sequence of frames before applying coreset algorithms.
+     :alt: Original video showing the sequence of frames before applying coreset algorithms.

-  **Gif 1**: Original gif file.
+  **Video 1**: Original video file.

   .. image:: ../../examples/benchmarking_images/RandomSample_coreset.gif
-     :alt: GIF showing the frames selected by Random Sample
+     :alt: Video showing the frames selected by Random Sample

-  **Gif 2**: Frames selected by Random Sample.
+  **Video 2**: Frames selected by Random Sample.

   .. image:: ../../examples/benchmarking_images/SteinThinning_coreset.gif
-     :alt: GIF showing the frames selected by Stein Thinning
+     :alt: Video showing the frames selected by Stein Thinning

-  **Gif 3**: Frames selected by Stein thinning.
+  **Video 3**: Frames selected by Stein thinning.

   .. image:: ../../examples/benchmarking_images/RPCholesky_coreset.gif
-     :alt: GIF showing the frames selected by RP Cholesky
+     :alt: Video showing the frames selected by RP Cholesky

-  **Gif 4**: Frames selected by RP Cholesky.
+  **Video 4**: Frames selected by RP Cholesky.

   .. image:: ../../examples/benchmarking_images/KernelHerding_coreset.gif
-     :alt: GIF showing the frames selected by Kernel Herding
+     :alt: Video showing the frames selected by Kernel Herding

-  **Gif 5**: Frames selected by Kernel Herding.
+  **Video 5**: Frames selected by Kernel Herding.

   .. image:: ../../examples/benchmarking_images/KernelThinning_coreset.gif
-     :alt: GIF showing the frames selected by Kernel Thinning
+     :alt: Video showing the frames selected by Kernel Thinning

-  **Gif 6**: Frames selected by Kernel Thinning.
+  **Video 6**: Frames selected by Kernel Thinning.

   .. image:: ../../examples/benchmarking_images/CompressPlusPlus_coreset.gif
-     :alt: GIF showing the frames selected by Compress++
+     :alt: Video showing the frames selected by Compress++

-  **Gif 7**: Frames selected by Compress++.
+  **Video 7**: Frames selected by Compress++.

   .. image:: ../../examples/benchmarking_images/ProbabilisticIterativeHerding_coreset.gif
-     :alt: GIF showing the frames selected by Probabilistic Iterative Kernel Herding
+     :alt: Video showing the frames selected by Probabilistic Iterative Kernel Herding

-  **Gif 8**: Frames selected by Probabilistic Iterative Kernel Herding.
+  **Video 8**: Frames selected by Probabilistic Iterative Kernel Herding.

 The following plots show the frames chosen by each coreset algorithm with action frames in orange.